 Ashton Long Term Care Home Resident Safety Concerns

 To ensure the families are fully informed of the services and care that they long-term care facility offers in their community, the state of Illinois regularly updates their comprehensive list of dangerous hazards, safety concerns, health violations, incident inquiries, opened investigations, and filed complaints of Homes statewide.
 This data can be used to make an informed decision before placing a loved one in a private or government-run facility.

-The Lee County abuse and neglect attorneys at Rosenfeld Injury Lawyers have found serious deficiencies and safety concerns at this long-term care (LTC) facility that include:
+The Lee County abuse and neglect attorneys at Rosenfeld Injury Lawyers LLC have found serious deficiencies and safety concerns at this long-term care (LTC) facility that include:

 - Failure to Provide Every Resident Environment Free of Abuse and Neglect

 In a summary statement of deficiencies dated 09/24/2014, a state investigator noted when performing an annual licensure and certification survey that the facility failed to “ensure that all allegations of mistreatment, neglect or abuse were reported immediately.”
 The deficient practice affected four residents “who live in the home.”
 Two of the resident’s function with Moderate Intellectual Disabilities and the other two function with Severe Intellectual Disabilities.

 A review of the facility’s 7:25 PM -- 08/21/2014 Incident/Accident Report revealed that the resident “laid on the floor, [...and] poked [another resident’s] lower legs and lightly tapped on top of his feet."
 The second resident “began to cry, scream and ran into his bedroom.”
 The assaulting resident “would not stop and touched [the resident] for ten minutes off and on."
 When the victimized resident “left the room" the assaulting resident “smiled.”
 The investigator noted that “nothing else is noted on this form to indicate that anyone else was notified of the situation.”